 When to Harvest Garlic Scapes

 Garlic scapes are the long, winding, almost blue-green shoot that hardneck garlic varieties put out in the spring.
-Scapes have a fresh, mild garlic taste and make the best pesto I have ever had.
+Scapes have a fresh, mild garlic taste and make the best pesto you will ever have.
 They can also be used to glorify mashed potatoes, salads, roasted vegetables or stir-fries.

 Harvest scapes when they are young and tender.
 Once they have curled around in a circle, they are ready for picking.
 Picking the scape not only is not only good for cooking, but it will also actually help your garlic grow bigger and better—up to 35%.Continue to 5 of 5 below.

 05 of 05

 When to Harvest Garlic

 When to harvest garlic is at best an inexact science.
 You want to harvest garlic when the bulbs are big and mature and before they start to split apart and rot.
 You will also want to cut back on watering a couple of weeks before you harvest your garlic.
 When the leaves begin to yellow, you should cut back on watering.

 The rule of thumb is to harvest your garlic when the bottoms of the leaves are beginning to turn yellow.
 You may have to dig a clove out to see if it is time to harvest.
 Don't pull garlic out by the stem; dig into the soil, being careful not to damage the bulb.

 Gently shake and brush the dirt off the bulb.
 Leaving the leaves on, bundle your garlic loosely and hang or spread out garlic heads to cure.
 You must cure your garlic in a well ventilated, warm area, out of the direct sun.
 It will take 2 to 4 weeks for the neck to get dry and the skin to become papery.
 You will know when it's dry enough because when you cut the tops off, the neck will be dry.
 Cut off the roots too.